miampf/photorec-sort/README.md

 # photorec-sort.py

 This is a python script that's supposed to sort the output of [PhotoRec](https://www.cgsecurity.org/wiki/PhotoRec) by file types and size.
+However, it should be able to recursively sort any folder by filetype and size.

 For that, it will create a folder structure that will be similair to this one: